From creaking knees to wrinkly necks, ageing can be portrayed as a negative thing.

 What’s more, around half (52%) said they are still in the prime of their life, with the main perks including more time to do what you want, and worrying less about things that aren’t important.

-Here are some ways to ensure life is as happy and healthy as possible when you’re three score years and 10...
+With the Duchess of Cornwall celebrating her 70th birthday today, here are some ways to ensure life is as happy and healthy as possible when you’re three score years and 10...

 1. Get plenty of sleep